 It is possible to create a hybrid version of Kanban and Scrum which is sometimes referred to as Scrumban.
 In fact, there are many different versions of Scrumban that mix and match different elements of Scrum.

-Because the two methods are so similar, you may not know at this point if you want to do Kanban, Scrum or a hybrid of both.
-Therefore, we have created a 11 step process to create your own visual project board.
-In step 2, you’ll be asked to decide if you are doing Scrum, and the process will then differ just a bit.
+Because the two methods are so similar, you may not know at this point if you want to do Kanban, Scrum, or a hybrid of both.
+We have created a twelve step process to create your own visual project board.

 An important aspect of both Kanban and Scrum is visualizing the work.
 Because it is so easy to create board structures and then change them on the fly in Cardsmith, we will get started right away creating your visual board.